Getup Ltd v Electoral Commissioner: The case

 In June 2010 it was estimated that more than 1.4 million Australians were not enrolled to vote. in the lead up to the Australian Federal election on 21 August 2010, political activists group GetUp developed a strategy to capture this market by providing an online enrolment facility, OzEnrol, which enabled users to enter the required details into an electronically submittable form, using a digital pen, mouse or laptop trackpad to sign their name.
-On 22 July 2010, the Australian Electoral Commission disallowed Sophie Trevitts's use of the OzEnrol tool to apply for enrolment in the electorate of Granydler, NSW.
+On 22 July 2010, the Australian Electoral Commission disallowed Sophie Trevitts's use of the OzEnrol tool to apply for enrolment in the electorate of Grayndler, NSW.

 Arguments

-The Commissioner claimed he acted under Section 102(1)(c) of the Commonwealth Electoral Act 1918 granting him the discretion in judging whether Ms Trevitt’s enrolment application was “in order”.
+The Commissioner claimed he acted under Section 102(1)(c) of the Commonwealth Electoral Act 1918 granting him the discretion in judging whether Ms Trevitt's enrolment application was “in order”.
 The criteria for reaching such a decision are outlined in Section 98(2) in particular: